sipeed/MaixPy/docs/doc/en/faq.md

 ## Why can't show Chinese characters

-By default only supports English characters.
-If you want to show Chinese, you need to change the font.
-See [Custom fonts part of image basic operation](./vision/image_ops.html#Chinese-support-and-custom-fonts).
+The default font supports English characters only.
+To display Chinese, load a Chinese font as described in [Chinese Support and Custom Fonts](./vision/image_ops.md#Chinese-support-and-custom-fonts).

 ### Program Exit and Message: "app exit with code: 1, log in /maixapp/tmp/last_run.log"